 However, wildfires are also naturally occurring from lightning strikes.

-What Do Officials Expect For The 2021 Fire Season?
+What Are The Trends For The 2021 Fire Season?

 “The public plays a critical role in wildfire prevention and can have a direct influence on how busy our season is,” Webb said.
-“Last year, 77% of our wildfires in Utah were human caused.
-So we have the ingredients for a busy fire season.”
+“Last year, 77% of our wildfires in Utah were human caused.”

 “Let me just state unequivocally, it's really bad.
 It's as bad as it's been.”
 Cox said May 20 in regards to the drought.
 “We need everyone in the state to understand right now that we're heading into one of the worst droughts and potentially the worst fire seasons that we've seen.”